 South Australian Prison Health Service (SAPHS)

-The South Australia Prison Health Service, is part of the Central Adelaide Local Health Network (CALHN) and delivers a range of primary health care services to prisoners located across the eight state-run prisons.
+The South Australia Prison Health Service delivers a range of primary health care services to prisoners located across the seven state-run prisons.

 Health Clinics are provided at all other prisons within business hours.
 Medical Officers regularly attend all prison health centres and health clinics to provide a variety of general practice services.

 Every prisoner is comprehensively assessed upon admission with care plans and pathways put in place to manage any acute or chronic health care needs.

 Services provided are appropriate to a prisoner’s ongoing health care needs and are in line with the services that would be provided in the community.
 Assistance also includes support with self-management of chronic health conditions such as heart disease, diabetes, renal failure, viral hepatitis, drug and alcohol dependence and cancer.

 SAPHS is part of the Central Adelaide Local Health Network (CALHN).